iftucl/ift_global/docs/source/index.rst

         :img-top: _static/index_getting_started.svg
         :text-align: center

-        **Building from source**
+        ****
         ^^^

-        Want to build from source rather than use a Python distribution or pre-built ``ift_global`` binary?
-This guide will describe how to set up your build environment, and how to build *ift_global* itself, including the many options for customizing that build.
+        Want to install if_global or build from source rather than use a Python distribution or pre-built ``ift_global`` binary?
+This guide will describe how to set up your build environment, and how to build *ift_global* itself.

         +++